 MITRE ATT&CK techniques across these chains

-Mapping the breaches to ATT&CK turns thirteen stories into a short, deduplicated list of behaviors you can build detections and controls around.
+Mapping the breaches to ATT&CK turns forty-five stories into a short, deduplicated list of behaviors you can build detections and controls around.
 A handful of techniques recur constantly - which tells you exactly where to point your detection engineering first.

 - T1552 Unsecured Credentials - credentials or tokens left somewhere reachable: the IMDS role in Capital One, the SAS token in public GitHub in the Microsoft SAS leak, the hardcoded PAM secret in Uber, and the CI secrets printed into public logs in tj-actions/changed-files.